 Personally-identifiable information (PII) is any piece of information which can potentially be used to uniquely identify, contact or locate a single person.
 PII is generally kept private and often used for financial, medical or research identification.
 Examples of PII include Social Security numbers, credit card numbers, bank account numbers, driver’s license numbers and account passwords.

 Why Clean Up PII?

 If your computer or external media contracts a computer virus, is lost, stolen or broken into over the network, files containing PII are at risk for theft.
 A surprising amount of PII may be stored on your computer, external media, or network share drives from daily use.
 This information can be used to steal not only your money and identity, but also the money and identities of anyone else who either shares your computer or whose sensitive PII you store for WCSU work.
 And if you do store sensitive PII for WCSU work, the University would be obligated under state law to notify everyone affected by the breach and could potentially be legally liable.

 What You Should Do to Clean Up PII:

 - Review the Identity Finder Client Instructions (Windows Instructions | Mac Instructions)

 - Follow the Identity Finder Client Instructions to run an Identity Finder scan on the hard drive of any WCSU-owned computer you log in to, your email, and your H: & K: drives.

 Secure staging area for Storing Files Containing PII:

 Please review the document retention standards located here to determine if you must keep a file containing PII.
-If you have files containing PII that must be kept, then the “secure” folder on your H: drive or the “secure” folder you/your department has created within your folder should be used to quarantine the files for future migration to a special DCL3 storage location.
+If you have files containing PII that must be kept, then the P: drive (formerly listed as the “secure” folder on your H: drive) or the department folder on the Q: drive (formerly listed as the “secure” folder in your area’s K: drive folder) within SecNet should be used to quarantine the files as the approved DCL3 storage location.